cursebearer/cursebearer/README.md

         'RAP'      TO lt_skills,
         'Fiori'    TO lt_skills,
         'SQL'      TO lt_skills,
+        'SAP Integration'      TO lt_skills,
         'PostgreSQL' TO lt_skills,
-        'Integration' TO lt_skills,
-        'JavaScript' TO lt_skills,
-        'TypeScript' TO lt_skills,
+        'Full Stack Web' TO lt_skills,
         'Web3' TO lt_skills,
         'Ethereum/Base'   TO lt_skills,
         'Solana'       TO lt_skills.